Probely/farcaster-onprem-agent/README.md

 ```

 Remember to reference your custom-built Docker images on the `docker-compose.yml`
-file, or Kubernetes pod/deployment manifest you configure.
+file or Kubernetes pod/deployment manifest you configure.
 If not specified,
 the default Probely docker Agent images are used.

 # Security considerations

 Installing third-party software on your network requires some degree of trust.
-Being security professionals ourselves, we are very aware of this, and designed
+Being security professionals ourselves, we are very aware of this and designed
 Probely following a set of security principles.

 **Transparency**

 * No black boxes: code and build instructions are open source, with a permissive license.
-* You have complete control over the Agent, and can ensure that it has not
+* You have complete control over the Agent and can ensure it has not
 been tampered with.

 **Least privilege**